4Soft-de/harness-model/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Do you want to request a new feature for our VEC model?
+about: Want to request a new feature for our VEC model?
 ---

 ## General Troubleshooting